 Early studies, as we have noted, focused almost exclusively on facial muscle movements.
 The more recent consideration of other modalities of communication has greatly expanded the field's understanding of emotional expression.
-Studies of emotional expressions associated with experiences of embarrassment, shame, pride, and love have discerned distinct expressions of these emotions by incorporating measurements of gaze activity (e.g., the gaze aversion of shame and embarrassment), body movements (e.g., the chest expansion of pride and the open posture of love), hand activity (e.g., the face touch of embarrassment and open handed gesture of love), and movements of the head, such as the head tilt back during expressions of pride (Keltner, 1995; Tracy & Robins, 2004; 2007).
-These findings have prompted studies to systematically characterize how emotions are communicated in movements of the body (Dael, Mortillaro, & Scherer, 2012; Gross, Crane, & Fredrickson, 2010) and gaze (Sander et al., 2007).
-These developments of the study of emotional expression are clearly in keeping with Darwin's more comprehensive analysis, and his suggestion that there should be signal value in how emotions are conveyed from a vast array of communicative behaviors, from simple movements of the hands to shifts in body posture to head movements.
+Studies of emotional expressions associated with experiences of embarrassment, shame, pride, and love have discerned distinct expressions of these emotions by incorporating measurements of gaze activity (e.g., the gaze aversion of shame and embarrassment), body movements (e.g., the chest expansion of pride and the open posture of love), hand activity (e.g., the face touch of embarrassment and open handed gesture of love), and movements of the head, such as the head tilt back during expressions of pride (Keltner 1995; Tracy and Robins 2004, 2007).
+These findings have prompted studies to systematically characterize how emotions are communicated in movements of the body (Dael et al. 2012; Gross et al. 2010) and gaze (Sander et al. 2007).
+These developments in the study of emotional expression are clearly in keeping with Darwin's more comprehensive analysis, and his suggestion that there should be signal value in how emotions are conveyed from a vast array of communicative behaviors, from simple movements of the hands to shifts in body posture to head movements.